-9 These include assuming that the number of banks in a prefecture does not shift over time, that informational lags respond symmetrically across prefectures, and designating Tokyo as the "target" market for comparison even though they acknowledge that regional capital market centers may have existed (as in the case of Osaka).
+^{9.} These include assuming that the number of banks in a prefecture does not shift over time, that informational lags respond symmetrically across prefectures, and designating Tokyo as the "target" market for comparison even though they acknowledge that regional capital market centers may have existed (as in the case of Osaka).
 Moreover, for basis of comparison, the prefectural data are arbitrarily divided into four groups based on end-of-period shares of manufacturing population; this might be problematic if manufacturing shares are endogenous to financial development and capital market integration.
 Since we are interested in modeling the broader phenomenon of capital market integration rather than how banks set loan rates, it is not necessary for us to impose these restrictive assumptions on the data.

-most studies relied on simple statistical tests which may have low explanatory power if low-frequency data are employed.
-This article attempts to shed further light on when capital market integration occurred in Japan by employing newly-assembled, quarterly interest rate data over a long sample period: 1886-1922.
-Our aim is to examine the timeseries properties of these data to better understand the dynamics of capital market integration in Japan.
+As suggested by the existing literature, there is some disagreement as to when Japan's regional capital markets integrated.
+The differences arise, in part, because previous research has not used consistent prefectures or cities and sample periods, and because most studies relied on simple statistical tests that may have low explanatory power if low-frequency data are employed.
+This paper attempts to shed further light on when capital market integration occurred in Japan by employing newly assembled, quarterly interest rate data over a long sample period: 1886-1922.
+Our aim is to examine the time-series properties of these data to better understand the dynamics of capital market integration in Japan.
 Since there is no universally agreed upon statistical test for what constitutes capital market integration, we present a battery of tests that allows us to consider several different definitions of integration as well as test for the extent to which the capital market was efficient.